NguynHuuThanh/MiniGo/README.md

 # MiniGo Compiler Project

-This repository contains the source code for a compiler implementation for **MiniGo**, a simplified subset of the Go programming language (Golang), developed as a series of assignments for the **Principles of Programming Languages** course (CO3005).
+This repository contains the source code for a compiler implementation for **MiniGo**, a simplified subset of the Go programming language (Golang).
 The compiler is built using **ANTLR 4** for Lexing and Parsing, and the subsequent phases (AST generation, Semantic Checking, and Code Generation) are implemented in **Python**.
 The target environment for the generated code is the **Java Virtual Machine (JVM)**.

 ---